fleek-network/fleek-network-docs/docs/node/analyzing-logs.md

 By convention, most of the log files create on Linux are found under the directory `/var/log/`, a standard area where system messages are logged and recorded.
 :::

 Because normal output and error messages have their own channel, they can be handled independently of one another.
-Thus, we keep this in separate files that aggregate the output messages emited by the Lightning process.
+Thus, we keep this in separate files that aggregate the output messages emitted by the Lightning process.

 ## Watch logs